 Notes Receivable from Participants - Subject to predefined conditions and terms, a participant may borrow from their fund accounts up to 50% of the participant's vested fund balance, not to exceed \$50,000.
-Notes receivable are secured by the balance in the participants' account and bear interest rates from 3.25% to 8.50% and 3.25% to 10.50% for balances outstanding at December 31, 2011 and 2010, respectively.
+Notes receivable are secured by the balances in the participants' accounts and bear interest rates from 3.25% to 8.50% for balances outstanding at December 31, 2014 and 2013.
 The interest rate is based on the prime rate (as published in the Wall Street Journal on the day the loan is initiated) plus 1%.
 The notes receivable from participants generally have a maximum repayment period of 5 years, except the maximum repayment period may be extended up to 10 years for the purchase of a principal residence.
 Principal and interest is paid ratably through bi-weekly or semi-monthly payroll deductions.

-Payment of Benefits - Upon termination of service due to death, disability, or retirement, a participant may elect to receive the value of the participant's vested fund balance in either a lump-sum amount or in installment payments if certain criteria are met.
-All benefits requested before December 31, 2011 were paid prior to year end.
+Payment of Benefits - Upon termination of service, death, disability, or retirement, a participant may elect to receive the value of the participant's vested fund balance in either a lump-sum amount or in installment payments if certain criteria are met.
+All benefits requested before December 31, 2014 were paid prior to year end.

 Administrative Expenses - Certain expenses of maintaining the Plan are paid by us.
-Loan administration fees are charged directly to the participant's account and are included in administrative expenses.
+Transactional fees are charged directly to the respective participant's account and are included in administrative expenses.